jessedp/pihole5-list-tool/README.md

 #### Ad/Block/Blacklist
 Currently the only source for maintained blacklists is [firebog.net](https://firebog.net/)
-- Non-crossed lists: For when someone is usually around to whitelist falsely blocked sites
+- __Non-crossed lists__: For when someone is usually around to whitelist falsely blocked sites
-- Ticked lists: For when installing Pi-hole where no one will be whitelisting falsely blocked sites
+- __Ticked lists__: For when installing Pi-hole where no one will be whitelisting falsely blocked sites
-- All lists: For those who will always be around to whitelist falsely blocked sites
+- __All lists__: For those who will always be around to whitelist falsely blocked sites

 #### File/Paste
 Both list types allow providing either a __pasted in list__ or a __file__ as your source of lists.